Phase transition: Ehrenfest classification

-The Ehrenfest classification implicitly allows for continuous phase transformations, where the bonding character of a material changes, but there is no discontinuity in any free energy derivative.
-An example of this occurs at the supercritical liquid–gas boundaries.

-The first example of a phase transition which did not fit into the Ehrenfest classification was the exact solution of the Ising model, discovered in 1944 by Lars Onsager.
-The exact specific heat differed from the earlier mean-field approximations, which had predicted that it has a simple discontinuity at critical temperature.
-Instead, the exact specific heat had a logarithmic divergence at the critical temperature.
-In the following decades, the Ehrenfest classification was replaced by a simplified classification scheme that is able to incorporate such transitions.
+The first example of a phase transition discovered that did not fit into the Ehrenfest classification was the exact solution of the Ising model, discovered in 1944 by Lars Onsager.
+The exact specific heat differed from the earlier mean-field approximations, which had predicted that it has a simple discontinuity at critical temperature; instead, the exact specific heat diverged logarithmically at the critical temperature.
+In the following decades, the Ehrenfest classification was replaced by a simplified scheme that is able to incorporate such transitions.

 Modern classifications

 In the modern classification scheme, phase transitions are divided into two broad categories, named similarly to the Ehrenfest classes:

 First-order phase transitions are those that involve a latent heat.
 During such a transition, a system either absorbs or releases a fixed (and typically large) amount of energy per volume.
 During this process, the temperature of the system will stay constant as heat is added: the system is in a "mixed-phase regime" in which some parts of the system have completed the transition and others have not.

-Familiar examples are the melting of ice or the boiling of water (the water does not instantly turn into vapor, but forms a turbulent mixture of liquid water and vapor bubbles).
-Yoseph Imry and Michael Wortis showed that quenched disorder can broaden a first-order transition.
-That is, the transformation is completed over a finite range of temperatures, but phenomena like supercooling and superheating survive and hysteresis is observed on thermal cycling.
+Familiar examples are the melting of ice or the boiling of water.
+(Water does not instantly turn into vapor, but forms a turbulent mixture of liquid water and vapor bubbles.)

+Related primary research reports have suggested that quenched disorder can broaden a first-order transition: that while transformation is completed over a finite range of temperatures, phenomena like supercooling and superheating survive, and hysteresis is observed on thermal cycling.

-s are also called "continuous phase transitions".
-They are characterized by a divergent susceptibility, an infinite correlation length, and a power law decay of correlations near criticality.
-Examples of second-order phase transitions are the ferromagnetic transition, superconducting transition (for a Type-I superconductor the phase transition is second-order at zero external field and for a Type-II superconductor the phase transition is second-order for both normal-state–mixed-state and mixed-state–superconducting-state transitions) and the superfluid transition.
-In contrast to viscosity, thermal expansion and heat capacity of amorphous materials show a relatively sudden change at the glass transition temperature which enables accurate detection using differential scanning calorimetry measurements.
-Lev Landau gave a phenomenological theory of second-order phase transitions.
+s, also called "continuous phase transitions", are characterized by a divergent susceptibility—the change of an extensive property under variation of an intensive property), an infinite correlation length, and a power law decay of correlations near criticality.
+Examples of second-order phase transitions are the ferromagnetic transition, the superconducting transition, and the superfluid transition.
+Lev Landau has presented a phenomenological theory of second-order phase transitions.

-Apart from isolated, simple phase transitions, there exist transition lines as well as multicritical points, when varying external parameters like the magnetic field or composition.
+In contrast to viscosity, thermal expansion and heat capacity of amorphous materials show a relatively sudden change at the glass transition temperature, a change that enables accurate detection using differential scanning calorimetry measurements.

 Several transitions are known as infinite-order phase transitions.
 They are continuous but break no symmetries.
 The most famous example is the Kosterlitz–Thouless transition in the two-dimensional XY model.
 Many quantum phase transitions, e.g., in two-dimensional electron gases, belong to this class.

+Apart from isolated, simple phase transitions, there exist transition lines as well as multicritical points, when varying external parameters like the magnetic field or composition.